 “The Nationwide Cyber Security Review (NCSR) is a voluntary self-assessment survey that is now aligned to the NIST CyberSecurity Framework…. the U.S. Department of Homeland Security (DHS) has partnered with the Center for Internet Security’s Multi-State Information Sharing and Analysis Center (MS-ISAC), the National Association of State Chief Information Officers (NASCIO), and the National Association of Counties (NACo) to develop and conduct the NCSR [which] can help serve as a tool to measure progress in cybersecurity and to drive initiatives and priorities according to the identified needs of the SLTT governments.”

 The Contra Costa County (CA) Employment & Human Services Department uses the Cybersecurity Framework in its Security Maturity Self-Assessment

-The Florida Agency for State Technology uses the Cybersecurity Framework in its FCS Risk Assessment Tool The tool’s worksheets—as well as the underlying calculations—can be modified by organizations to meet their specific needs.
+(This risk Assessment tool was developed by the Florida Agency for State Technology to manage cybersecurity risk.
+The tool’s worksheets—as well as the underlying calculations—can be modified by organizations to meet their specific needs.)